hsaproductdefect/risk-score-substandardmeds/README.md

 4. Whether any overseas regulatory actions (in relation to Singapore) had been meted out at the time of evaluation

 This four-factor model is presented in the form of a R Shiny app which can be found at: https://hsa-vcb.shinyapps.io/product_defect_predict_impact/.
 Code files for the Shiny app are also appended in this repository.

+Full publication for this project can be found at https://onlinelibrary.wiley.com/doi/10.1002/pds.5434.